>

 Duration: June-2019 to September-2019

-Summary: The USAID-funded TB Platforms for Sustainable Detection, Care and Treatment project aims to support the National Tuberculosis Control Program (NTP) towards achieving the Department of Health's commitment to find and treat 2.5 million Filipinos with tuberculosis and reach 90% TB treatment coverage by 2022.
-DHIS2 Installation, Configuration and Implementations for NTP, Philippine's.
+Summary: The DHIS2 TB Tracker and Custom Application Development project was part of the USAID-funded TB Platforms for Sustainable Detection, Care, and Treatment initiative, aimed at supporting the National Tuberculosis Control Program (NTP) of the Philippines.
+This project directly contributed to the Department of Health’s ambitious goal to diagnose and treat 2.5 million Filipinos with tuberculosis, achieving 90% TB treatment coverage by 2022.

 Project name: DHIS2 Implementation for Activity Tracking including budgeting and expenditure